-- Applicants with a non-Canadian or non-business degree must first complete the Diploma in Intermediate Accounting (DIAc), which is an eight-month graduate diploma to bring internationally educated and non-business students up to speed on accounting principles and tax practices for the MAcc. - Applicants with CPA accredited business degrees from Canadian institutions, Schulich i/BBA students/graduates with nonaccounting specializations, registered CPA students who have completed Core 1 of the PEP and ACCA students/affiliates who have completed Fundamentals may be eligible for admission to Term 1 of the MAcc. - ❖ Schulich i/BBA students/graduates with an accounting specialization, applicants with an accounting specialization from CPA accredited business programs, registered CPA students who have completed Core 2 of the PEP and ACCA members may be eligible for admission to Term 2 of the MAcc. - ❖ All applicants should possess a four-year undergraduate degree from a recognized university with a minimum B average in the last two full years (or equivalent) of academic work.
+- Applicants with a non-Canadian or non-business degree must first complete the Diploma in Intermediate Accounting (DIAc), which is an eight-month graduate diploma to bring internationally educated and non-business students up to speed on accounting principles and tax practices for the MAcc. - Applicants with CPA accredited business degrees from Canadian institutions, Schulich i/BBA students/graduates with nonaccounting specializations, registered CPA students who have completed Core 1 of the PEP may be eligible for admission to Term 1 of the MAcc. - Schulich i/BBA students/graduates with an accounting specialization, applicants with an accounting specialization from CPA accredited business programs, registered CPA students who have completed CPA-accredited Core 2 of the PEP may be eligible for admission to Term 2 of the MAcc. - All applicants should possess a four-year undergraduate degree from a recognized university with a minimum B average in the last two full years (or equivalent) of academic work.
 Candidates are also required to have completed prerequisite courses at the undergraduate level.
-Schulich i/BBA students should also have a minimum B (6.0) average in all CPA courses. - ❖ Post-graduate work experience is recommended but not required. - Applicants are required to submit essays, résumé, references, and take the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) with acceptable scores on all measures thereof.
-These requirements will be waived if the applicant graduated from Schulich within the last five years. - Proof of English language proficiency if prior studies were not completed in English: Test of English as a Foreign Language
+Schulich i/BBA students should also have a minimum B (6.0) average in all CPA courses. - Post-graduate work experience is recommended but not required. - Applicants are required to submit essays, résumé, references, and take the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) with acceptable scores on all measures thereof.
+These requirements will be waived if the applicant graduated from Schulich within the last five years.

-(iBT): 100 with minimum component scores of 23 or International English Language Testing System: 7.0 overall with minimum component scores of 6.5.
+Proof of English language proficiency if prior studies were not completed in English: Test of English as a Foreign Language (iBT): 100 with minimum component scores of 23 or International English Language Testing System: 7.0 overall with minimum component scores of 6.5.

-- \45 credits of coursework, consisting of:
+- 45 credits of coursework, consisting of:

-- 33 credits of core courses, and,
+- \ 36 credits of core courses, and,

-- ❖ 12 credits of electives from two out of four options.
+- 9 credits of electives from four sets of electives.